Dhananjay57/AndroidProjects/README.md

 # AndroidProjects
-A Social login and Youtube Player
+A Social login and log out Youtube Player
 Login with Google and Facebook
-You can select your a Youtube channel from Pre added Channel list.
+You can select a Youtube channel from Pre added Channel list.